sfletche/crossword-builder-old/readme.md

 What's Next
-remove promise-redis and redis from node_modules and from prep-work and solve-it change strategy to in-memory for now restart work on solving 4x4 (or 3x3) puzzle
+remove promise-redis and redis from node_modules and from prep-work and solve-it change strategy to in-memory for now restarting work on solving 4x4 (or 3x3) puzzle for now at least...
+ - manage the state of the grid...this will include the following
+  - manage the words attempted for each answer
+1. find row or col in need of answer
+2. provide answer
+ a. if no answer available
+  i.  revisit previously answered words and advance to next word in list ii. if no answers remain, then revisit previous answer before this answer
+3. repeat

 Current Problem...
 Testing Asynchronous code (async/await)